 These are some of the problems that weaken Maleficent (Spoiler alert: you may want to watch the movie before reading the following):

-3. Diaval, the raven, is too weak a mentor, another essential arquetype in effective stories.
-Maleficent, both as a movie and as a character, would have benefited a lot more if she had a more intriguing, wiser, and possibly older companion to rely on.
+3. Diaval, the raven, is too weak as a mentor, another essential archetype in effective stories.
+Maleficent, both as a movie and as a character, would have benefited a lot more if she had a more intriguing, wiser, and possibly older tutor to rely on.
 It would have given the movie a much stronger structure.

-4. King Stefan, who starts off as Maleficent’s first love, does not have a clear arquetypical role in the story.
-He’s too lame as a shadow/nemesis, and not very convincing as a shapeshifter (arquetype usually filled by the heroine’s romantic interest).
+4. King Stefan, who starts off as Maleficent’s first love, does not have a clear archetypal role in the story.
+He’s too lame as a shadow/nemesis, and not very convincing as a shapeshifter (archetype usually filled by the heroine’s romantic interest).
 Similarly, young prince Phillip fails to awaken the sleeping princess with his cold teenage kiss: I don’t think we need to say anything more about his role in the story after this flop.
-Therefore the movie really relegates male figures to totally secondary and pathetic roles.
+Therefore, the movie really relegates male figures to totally secondary and pathetic roles.

-5. Aurora’s role also does not fit in within the mythological structure of effective storytelling, being neither a hero nor a shadow, or any other essential arquetype.
+5. Aurora’s role also does not fit in within the mythological structure of effective storytelling, being neither a hero nor a shadow, or any other essential archetype.
 She roams around the moors, beautiful and wide-eyed, without any specific dramatic function.
-The couple of scenes in which both Aurora and Prince Phillip, at different moments, unconsciously float in the air in the wake of Maleficent clearly indicate that these characters lack what is fundamental in arquetypes of more importance: volition and activity.
+The couple of scenes in which both Aurora and Prince Phillip, at different moments, unconsciously float in the air in the wake of Maleficent clearly indicate that these characters lack what is fundamental in archetypes of more importance: agency.
 Frankly, these levitation scenes boarder the ridicule.